fsprojects/Paket/docs/content/commands/generate-include-scripts.md

     // now ready to use FsLab and any of it's dependencies

-you'll see messages when you execute the `#load` line in FSI:
+You'll see messages when you execute the `#load` line in FSI:

     Loaded deedle
     Loaded deedle.rplugin